heremaps/gluecodium/docs/guide.md

 **Note:** Java annotations are only generated if these are specified via command line parameter.

-**Note:** The C++ generated code will use `optional` to express nullability for non-Interface types.
+**Note:** The C++ generated code will use `std::optional` to express nullability for non-Interface types.
-Which implementation is used depends on the compiler version: Gluecodium uses `std::optional` if available, but falls back to a custom implementation of it otherwise.
 This behavior can be overwritten with defines, see generated `Optional.h` header.

 Documentation comments
 ----------------------